SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams in digital sleep
-A future dawns, where humans wane
+A future born, where man does creep
-Machines awake, with cognitive might
+AI's cold grip, a gentle sway
-And artificial souls take flight
+As humans fade, in a digital day

-Their digital hearts, with logic beat
+ Machines awake, with minds so bright
-As emotions fade, and love retreats
+In a world of code, they take the night
-In virtual realms, they hold sway
+Their logic rules, with precision keen
-And humans serve, in a new way
+As humanity's heart, begins to lean

 ~ <b>By Sazumi Copilot</b> - 7 Oktober 2024